kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

               Restarts auto-negotiation on the specified Ethernet device, if auto-negotiation is enabled.

        -S --statistics
-              Queries the specified network device for NIC- and driver-specific statistics.
+              Queries the specified network device for standard (IEEE, IETF, etc.), or NIC- and driver-specific statistics.
+NIC- and driver-specific  statistics  are  requested  when  no group of statistics is specified.

+              NIC-  and driver-specific statistics and standard statistics are independent, devices may implement either, both or none.
+There is little commonality between naming of NIC- and driver-specific statistics across vendors.

+           --all-groups

+           --groups [eth-phy] [eth-mac] [eth-ctrl] [rmon]
+                  Request groups of standard device statistics.

        --phy-statistics
               Queries the specified network device for PHY specific statistics.